rick-r/marriage-figaro-norway/captions.md

 rendervi appien felici.

-(I said I'd do it, and I will, as long as we finish shooting today.)
+  I said I'd do it, and I will, as long as we finish shooting today.

+  [or]

   Er.
 Yes, sounds great, and I promise we'll have a huge party with everyone there.
 But first we have to get back to work, and finish this shoot!

 (Marcellina si trovi.)

-(go find marcellina) (aside to Basilio)
-//And we'll have to run it past Marcellina for Health & Safety of course...
+  [aside to Basilio]
+  go find Marcellina!

 Andate, amici.

   Let's go!

 CHERUBINO
 perdono

 SUSANNA:
 Egli è ancora fanciullo!

   Give him a break!

 IL CONTE:
 Men di quel che tu credi.

   He doesn't deserve one...

 CHERUBINO:
 È ver, mancai;
 ma dal mio labbro alfine ...

   Listen, my lips are sealed!
 I never tell anyone about --